replit/clui/README.md

 // Define some application specific behavior for when a command is `run` visit(root, (command) => {
   if (command.outputType !== 'YourOutputTypes') {
-    // If command does not match an output type you may want do something differeny.
+    // If command does not match an output type you may want do something different.
     By omitting the run function the command acts as a namespace for sub-commands. return;
   }